larseggert/bcp45bis/draft-eggert-bcp45bis.md

 # Moderation

-A sergeant-at-arms (SAA) "is an officer appointed by a deliberative body (...) to keep order during its meetings" {{SAA-WIKIPEDIA}}.
-SAAs for the IETF discussion list are appointed by the IETF Chair and are empowered to restrict posting by a person, or of a thread, when the content is inappropriate and represents a pattern of abuse.
+Moderators (previously known as the "sergeant-at-arms") for the IETF discussion list are appointed by the IETF Chair and are empowered to restrict posting by a person, or of a thread, when the content is inappropriate and represents a pattern of abuse.
 They are encouraged to take into account the overall nature of the postings by an individual and whether particular postings are an aberration or typical.

+Moderation of the IETF discussion list, including the handling of any appeals, is to be guided by the IETF discussion list charter specified in
-The SAAs are intended to establish a self-moderation function on the community, by the community.
-Because the IESG and IAB are in the appeals chain for SAA decisions (see below), the IETF Chair therefore should not appoint an SAA who is serving in such a role.
-If an SAA is selected for the IESG or IAB, they will step down as SAA.
+{{charter}}, and the related guidance from {{intro}} that applies to all mailing lists.
+The moderators are intended to establish a self-moderation function on the community, by the community.
+Because the IESG and IAB are in the appeals chain for moderator decisions (see below), the IETF Chair therefore should not appoint a moderator who is serving in such a role.
+If a moderator is selected for the IESG or IAB, they will step down from the moderator team.

-Apart from appointing SAAs, the IETF Chair should stay away from the day-to-day operation and management of the SAA team.
-This has been in practice for a while, and the SAA team has independently maintained definitions of abuse patterns {{SAA-UPC}} and operating procedures {{SAA-SOP}} for them.
-The SAA team should reach out to the IETF Chair for any conflict resolution in a timely manner.
+Apart from appointing moderators, the IETF Chair should stay away from the day-to-day operation and management of the moderator team.
+This has been in practice for a while, and the moderator team has independently maintained definitions of abuse patterns {{MOD-UPC}} and operating procedures
+{{MOD-SOP}} for them.
+The moderator team should reach out to the IETF Chair for any conflict resolution in a timely manner.

-Because an SAA serves at the discretion of the IETF Chair - even if the IETF Chair is not otherwise involved in the operation of the SAA team - any SAA decision can be appealed to the IETF Chair, per {{!RFC2026}}.
+Because a moderator serves at the discretion of the IETF Chair - even if the IETF Chair is not otherwise involved in the operation of the moderator team - any moderator decision can be appealed to the IETF Chair, per
+{{!RFC2026}}.
 Decisions by the IETF Chair can be appealed to the IESG as whole, again per {{!RFC2026}}.

 # Security Considerations